 - Accidental Murder: Bigger kills Mary Dalton out of dumb panic.
-He carries the drunken girl to her room and, in the worst decision of his life, begins to fondle and kiss her.
-To keep her from talking when her blind mother enters the room, he covers her face with a pillow.
+He carries the drunken girl to her bedroom after a night on the town.
+When upstairs, he kisses her.
+When her blind mother enters the room, he covers her face with a pillow to keep her from crying out.
 She's dead before her mother even leaves the room.

-- Belief Makes You Stupid: Bigger, like Richard Wright rejects the Christian doctrine his mother and society taught him, feeling that religion is merely a distraction from the squalor of Black American life.
+- Belief Makes You Stupid: Bigger, like Richard Wright, rejects the Christian doctrine his mother taught him, feeling that religion is merely a distraction from black people's miserable lives.

 - Chummy Commies: Mary and her boyfriend Jan Erlone both embrace Communism (though Mary isn't officially in the Party) and are among the few white characters portrayed sympathetically.
 Author Richard Wright was an outspoken Communist himself.

 - Crusading Lawyer: Max Boris is one of the lawyers for the Labor Defenders and, according to Jan, quite the workaholic.
 He tries to use Bigger's trial to draw attention to the severe racial problems in Chicago, but his pleas fall on deaf ears.

 - Dating What Daddy Hates: It's all but said that Mary finds Jan appealing because it pisses off Mr. Dalton.
 That's not the only reason they're together, as they clearly love each other, but it certainly doesn't hurt.

 - Dirty Communists: Invoked by the police when they try to finger Jan for Mary's murder.
 And then again at the coroner's inquest where he's painted as a dangerous radical for...wanting to shake a black man's hand.